25 Interesting Facts About Cabo Verde (Cape Verde)

 16. On the island of Santiago is the Tarrafal Concentration Camp.
 Here, the Portuguese authorities used to hold and interrogate political prisoners during the 1940s.
 It was shut down in 1975 and later converted into a museum.

 15. Cabo Verde is the world’s third-largest nesting site for loggerhead turtles (in terms of numbers of nesting females), after Florida in the USA and Oman.
-There are believed to be almost 200,000 loggerheads in total.
+There are believed to be almost 200,000 loggerheads in total, according to 2020 data.

 Baby loggerhead turtles entering the water on a beach in Cabo Verde